 A targeted ad means the right customers are more likely to see and click on it, keeping your CPC low.

-Facebook has its own version of a quality score, known as relevance score.
-Your ad’s relevance score (rated between one and 10) provides a snapshot of how people interact with your advert.
+Facebook has its own version of a Quality Score, known as Relevance Score.
+Your ad’s Relevance Score (rated between one and 10) provides a snapshot of how people interact with your ad.

 For example, clicking on the ad or converting as a result of seeing the ad increases your score, while hiding or reporting it lowers it.